Mbtj/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Future Builds
+Future builds will include
+- Integration of an SQL database to replace the in-memory database
+- Updated Front-end design